cakebake/markdown-themeable-pdf/README.md

 #### Page breaks

-You can start any time a new PDF page with typing Snippet/Shortcode `page-break` in your markdown editor.
+You can start any time a new PDF page with typing snippet/shortcode `page-break` or insert the HTML-Code `<div class="page-break"></div>` in your markdown editor.
 So you can prevent such ugly breaks in lists or other contiguous areas.

 #### Custom CSS